Rick45/quick-arr-Stack/README.md

 You can use the Web UI manually to download any torrent from a .torrent file or magnet hash.

-Notice how deluge is now using the vpn container network, with deluge web UI and prowlarr port exposed on the vpn container for local network access.
+Notice how Deluge is now using the VPN container network, with Deluge web UI and Prowlarr port exposed on the vpn container for local network access.

 You can check that deluge is properly going out through the VPN IP by using [torguard check](https://torguard.net/checkmytorrentipaddress.php).
-Get the torrent magnet link there, put it in Deluge, wait a bit, then you should see your outgoing torrent IP on the website.
+Get the torrent magnet link there, put it in Deluge, and wait a bit, and then you should see your outgoing torrent IP on the website.

 ![Torrent guard](img/torrent_guard.png)